-Enter your balance andmonthly payment above
+Enter your balance and

 Longer than almost anyone realizes.
 On a $6,500 balance at 24.99% APR with a $130 minimum payment, you're looking at over 9 years to pay it off and you'll pay more in interest than your original balance.
 That's not a typo.
 Credit card minimum payments are deliberately designed to keep you in debt as long as possible.
 Run your own numbers above and see for yourself.